About

 It's about restoring a step we quietly skipped.

-If you want to talk about how North might fit what you're building or if you just want to share what you're seeing with students, generalists, or new grads, I'm easy to reach.
+If you want to talk about how North might fit what you're building, whether in a university setting or inside a professional team, I'm easy to reach.